Sexy Girl (Glenn Frey song)

 "Sexy Girl" is a song by an American musician, singer and songwriter Glenn Frey.
-It was released as the lead single from his 1984 album The Allnighter.
+It was released as the lead single from his second solo studio album The Allnighter (1984).

 Chart performance

 "Sexy Girl" was a moderate success, peaking at number 20 on the Billboard Hot 100 in August 1984.
 The song also became a minor hit in Australia and Canada.

 Music video

 The video features a cameo appearance by then Los Angeles Raiders defensive end Howie Long.